walkersilas/CIL-Project/README.md

 The following provides a high-level overview of the repository structure.
 More detail on the different directories is provided in the README corresponding to the directories.

 - `/data`: This directory contains all the data used for training and testing our models.
+- `/experiments`: This directory contains all the necessary material used for experimental evaluation of our models (except the models themselves).
 - `/src`: The source code for all the models is contained in this directory.
 - `init_leonhard.sh`: Sets up the environment for the Leonhard Cluster.
 More detail on setting up the environment is provided in Section 3.
 - `requirements.txt`: Specifies the required dependencies to run the models.